Rigidity of 3-colorings of the discrete torus: Steep slopes are extremely unlikely

 We remark that it is possible to show that $\delta, p$ and $\ell$ depend only on $m$, but since this fact will not be of use to us, we do not prove it.
-These definitions imply that $h(ne_1) = \ell \delta$ and hence, by the moreover part of Theorem~\ref{thm: main trichotomy} and the fact that $h(k\Delta)=k\delta$ for all $k\in\Z$, that
+Observe that $\sigma$ is a positive integer as $m\in6\ZZ$ and $m_1>0$.
+In addition, by \eqref{eq:delta_div_6}, \eqref{eq:W_ne1_W_k_relation}, \eqref{eq:delta_at_least_6} and the argument in the paragraph there, we have that $p$ and $\ell$ are also positive integers and that

 We wish to find a single pair of vertices separated by $p$ sublevel components of $\pi\circ\Psi_m(h)$, each with boundary size at least $\ell n^{d-1}$.
 We remark that more components may be found, at least as many as $\frac\delta2-2$, but this is not required for our results.
-We proceed by defining additional type~$0$ sublevel components of $h$, whose roles are similar to the role of $V_0$ in the proof of Theorem~\ref{thm: QPm QP0 embedding}.
+We proceed by defining additional type~$0$ sublevel components of $h$, whose roles are similar to the role of $V_0$ in the proof of Theorem~\ref{thm: QPm QP0 embedding} (Section~\ref{sec: proof of 2.1}).

 Define $V_0^{p-1}$, as the maximal type $0$ sublevel component of $h$ satisfying

 Further define $V_0^i$, $0\le i< p-1$, as the minimal type $0$ sublevel component of $h$ satisfying

 We recall the set $U_0$ defined in Section~\ref{subs: Flattening the slope}.
 The following proposition is a generalization of the part of Proposition~\ref{prop: U and V exist} which pertains to $V_0$.